JetBlue agrees to buy Spirit for $3.8B after bidding war

 “A lot has been said over the last few months obviously, always with our stakeholders in mind,” Christie said on CNBC.
 “We have been listening to the folks at JetBlue, and they have a lot of good thoughts on their plans for that.”

-JetBlue CEO Robin Hayes has argued all along that a larger JetBlue would create more competition for the four airlines that control about 80% of the U.S. market — American, United, Delta and Southwest.
+Hayes said Spirit planes will be converted to JetBlue’s configuration, which allows for more legroom and means there will be fewer seats for sale on each flight.
+He said JetBlue will increase the pay of Spirit employees.

+JetBlue and Spirit have been talking for the past several weeks, mostly about things such as how Spirit can retain key employees while its fate is up in the air.
+The financial terms of the deal did not change after early July.

-Shares of Spirit, based in Miramar, Florida, rose 3.5% at the opening bell Thursday, to $25.15, still below the price that JetBlue is offering.
-JetBlue shares were essentially flat.
+Shares of Spirit, based in Miramar, Florida, rose 4% in midday trading Thursday, to $25.31, still below the price that JetBlue is offering.
+JetBlue shares slipped 2%, and Frontier — seen as benefitting if Spirit disappears as a discount competitor — jumped 19%.

 Spirit Airlines regularly ends up as the worst, or close to the worst, when airlines are ranked by the rate of consumer complaints.
 Still, some consumer advocates worry that fares will rise if it disappears.